BahadorSaket/CHI/README.md

 ####Find Correlation.
 For a given set of two data attributes, we asked participants to determine if there is a correlation between them.
 To verify the responses to correlate tasks, we computed Pearson’s correlation coefficient (r) to ensure that there was an strong correlation (r ≤ −0.7 or r ≥ 0.7) between the two data attributes.
 For example, is there a strong correlation between average budget and movie rating?

+###Datasets used in our experiment
+In our experiment we used Cars and Movies datasets.
+Both datasets include data attributes of Nominal, Ordinal, and Numerical types.
+The Cars dataset provides details for 407 new cars and trucks for the year 2004.
+This dataset contains 18 data attributes describing each car.
+The Movies dataset provides details for 335 movies released from 2007 to 2012, and contains 13 data attributes.

 ## How to use the data and source code in this repository?